 MEDICAL BENEFITS OF MASSAGE THERAPY

-Whereas once associated with luxury hotels and upscale spas for pampering, massage has evolved into one of the most valued complementary therapies alongside physical therapy that people turn to assist people with their medical conditions.
-From pain relief and recovery from injury to increased range of motion and improved cardiovascular health, the list of benefits of therapeutic medical massage goes on and on.
-Instead of seeking massage solely for relaxation purposes, over the past decade Americans have quickly learned the value & efficacy of massage therapy as an integral approach to health & medical conditions.
+Massage, once associated with luxury hotels and upscale spas, has evolved into a valued complementary therapy alongside physical therapy.
+People now turn to massage alongside physical therapy to assist with medical conditions.
+Therapeutic medical massage offers numerous benefits such as pain relief, injury recovery, improved range of motion, cardiovascular health, and more.
+Instead of seeking massage solely for relaxation purposes, over the past decade, Americans have quickly learned the value & efficacy of massage therapy as an integral approach to health & medical conditions.

 According to the AMTA 2019 Consumer Study:

-️ 🔳 78% of Americans say their primary reason for receiving a massage in the previous 12 months was medical or stress related (up from 50% in 2016).
+️— 78% of Americans say their primary reason for receiving a massage in the previous 12 months was medical or stress-related.
+This number is up from 50% in 2016.
+Medical reasons included:

 - Injury recovery

 - For prevention or to improve quality of life